-Orthogonal time frequency space (OTFS) waveform has recently garnered much attention because of its suitability for both communication as well as radar sensing applications [1]-[6].
-OTFS waveform is defined and processed in the delay-Doppler (DD) domain.
 In communications, accurate channel estimation is needed at the receiver for reliable data detection/decoding.
-In radar sensing, accurate estimation of range and velocity parameters is needed at the transmitter to identify and track targets/users in the sensing environment.
+Also, in radar sensing, accurate estimation of range and velocity parameters is needed at the transmitter to identify and track targets/users in the sensing environment.
 This paper is focused on the above two tasks using OTFS, viz., i) channel estimation at the receiver and ii) range and velocity estimation of targets/users at the transmitter by observing the received echoes from them.
 Specifically, we propose a novel algorithm for efficient estimation of channel at the receiver as well as range/velocity estimation at the transmitter using OTFS.
 At the receiver, the algorithm operates on the received pilot frame for channel estimation.
 At the transmitter, the same algorithm operates on the data frames echoed from the target for range and velocity estimation.
 The proposed algorithm differs from the existing approaches by way of employing a scheme for canceling the DD domain inter-path interference (IPI) arising due to fractional delay-Dopplers.
 We term the proposed algorithm DD inter-path interference cancellation (DDIPIC) algorithm.
-IPI cancellation in time domain in the context of code division multiple access has been considered in [7].
-Here, we perform IPI cancellation in the DD domain.

-Several techniques have been proposed in the OTFS literature for channel estimation in the DD domain [8]-[12].
+Several techniques have been proposed in the OTFS literature for channel estimation in the DD domain [8]-[14].
 In [8], channel estimation is carried out using an exclusive pilot frame, assuming integer delay-Doppler values.
 In [9], an embedded pilot frame is considered where both data and pilot symbols are multiplexed in the same frame, with guard symbols in between.
 Although fractional Doppler values are considered, delays are assumed to take integer values.
-In [10], sparse Bayesian learning (SBL) algorithm is used to estimate channel coefficients, assuming integer delay and fractional Doppler values.
-In [11] and [12], SBL algorithm and a modified maximum likelihood estimate (M-MLE) algorithm, respectively, are used to estimate the channel with fractional delays and Dopplers.
+In [10], orthogonal matching pursuit (OMP) is used for the estimation of channel coefficients, assuming integer delay and Dopplers.
+A novel structure of pilot matrix is proposed in [11] to reduce pilot overhead and memory consumption.
+In [12], sparse Bayesian learning (SBL) algorithm is used to estimate channel coefficients, assuming integer delay and fractional Doppler values.
+In [13] and [14], SBL algorithm and a modified maximum likelihood estimate (M-MLE) algorithm, respectively, are used to estimate the channel with fractional delay and Dopplers.
 The M-MLE scheme is shown to perform better than the SBL scheme.
-A two-step estimation (TSE) algorithm is also proposed in [12].
-While the M-MLE algorithm estimates both delay and Doppler jointly, the TSE algorithm individually estimates the delay and Doppler in two steps (estimate the delay in the first step and Doppler in the second step).
-Our proposed DDIPIC algorithm also estimates the delay and Doppler jointly.
-A key difference, however, is that we perform refinement of the estimated channel parameters, whereas the M-MLE and TSE algorithms do not, and hence the proposed algorithm achieves better performance.
+Our DDIPIC algorithm proposed in this paper also works for fractional delay-Dopplers, and it achieves better performance compared to the M-MLE algorithm.